wesley-trust/tfroot-directory_services/README.md

 # tfroot-directory_services
-Terraform root configuration for Active Directory Domain Services deployment to Azure, using modules and submodules, with Regula (OPA) Policy as Code scanning in an Azure DevOps CI/CD Pipeline
+Terraform root configuration for Directory Services deployment to Azure, using modules, with Terratest Unit/Integration testing via Go, Regula (OPA) Policy as Code scanning in an Azure DevOps PipelineCD Pipeline
 ## [CI/CD Pipeline](https://dev.azure.com/wesleytrust/Terraform/_build?definitionId=65)
 Select a stage to view in Azure DevOps. *Note that 'Skipped' stages in the last run, will show as "unknown" by design.*
 | Pipeline |